 Like all things on the homestead (and life in general), butchering at home is a learning experience full of trial and error.
 We’ve gotten quite efficient at processing animals these days.
-We’ve also learned what works and what doesn’t.
+We’ve also learned what works and what doesn’t work.

 6 Tips For Butchering at Home

-The right equipment- Having the right equipment for the job is key.
+Having the right equipment for the job is key.
 While you can get by without certain things, it makes the whole process easier and faster when you are well equipped for it.
-These items include scalding equipment, plucking equipment (if you’re doing a large quantity of birds), hog scrapers, sharp knives, packaging materials, and ice for poultry.
+These items include scalding equipment, plucking equipment (if you’re doing a large quantity of birds), hog scrapers, sharp knives, packaging materials, and ice for cooling poultry quickly.
 You will need lots and lots of ice.
 More ice than you think you need.

 I’m sure as we continue to raise animals and butcher at home, we will learn even more.
 I love the feeling of opening my freezers and seeing them full of pasture raised meats that we processed on our own.
 Our children have learned to have gratitude for our meals because they are so heavily vested in them as well.